simpleinjector/Documentation/source/aop.rst

         }
     }

 The *ValidationCommandHandlerDecorator<TCommand>* class is an implementation of the *ICommandHandler<TCommand>* interface, but it also wraps / decorates an *ICommandHandler<TCommand>* instance.
-Instead of injecting the real implementation directly into a consumer, we can (let Simple Injector) inject a validator decorator that wraps the real implementation.
+Instead of injecting the real implementation directly into a consumer, you can (let Simple Injector) inject a validator decorator that wraps the real implementation.

 The *ValidationCommandHandlerDecorator<TCommand>* depends on an *IValidator* interface.
 An implementation that used Microsoft Data Annotations might look like this: